nikitavoloboev/data/macOS/apps/km/km.md

 You create macros of actions that you can then easily call from Karabiner.

-I share all the macros I have made in repo [here](https://github.com/nikitavoloboev/km-macros).
+I share all the macros I have made [here](https://github.com/nikitavoloboev/km-macros).
 Since I am sharing a lot of my macros in that repository, I have [a macro](https://cdn.rawgit.com/nikitavoloboev/km-macros/master/macros/apps/km/upload%20to%20github%20gist%20-%20[hover%20over%20snippet].kmmacros) to quickly mark macros I published in that repository which simply adds a small tick to the macro icon like here :

 ![](https://i.imgur.com/0bLfuEd.png)

 ## Using the Editor
 I use prefixes and hotkeys to quickly navigate all the macros I made in this app.

 Here is a screenshot of how my groups look :